meteor/meteor/content/testing.md

 meteor test --unit
 ```

-What this does is run a special version of our application that:
+This runs a special version of our application that:

  1. *Doesn't* eagerly load *any* of our application code as Meteor normally would.
  2. *Does* eagerly load any file in our application (including in `imports/` folders) that look like `*.tests.*`.